Agile Made Easier

 Do I really need to use releases and a release plan?

-Some teams can get by without planning at the release level.
-For example, an ASP may simply deliver software into production every iteration (i.e., every few weeks), thus every iteration effectively is a release, so simple planning by iteration may suffice.
-If, on the other hand, some level of visibility is required by management at the release level (i.e., progress, status, change from initial plan, etc.), then release-level planning and management can be invaluable.
+Some teams can get by without agile planning at the release level.
+For example, an ASP may simply deliver software into production every iteration (i.e., every few weeks), thus every iteration effectively is a release and simple agile planning by iteration may suffice.
+If, on the other hand, some level of visibility is required by management at the software release management level (i.e., progress, status, change from initial software development plan, etc.), then release-level planning and management can be invaluable.

 How big are releases?